DiemBang/notes-assignment/README.md

 # Document Management System

-This project is a school assignment in the course API Development, aimed at implementing a comprehensive solution for managing documents.
+This project is a school assignment in the course API Development, aimed at implementing a simple solution for managing documents.

 ## Tech Stack
 - **Frontend:** HTML5, CSS, JavaScript